deepanshu-bisht-dev/Python-Flask/README.md

 # Python-Flask

-🐍 Learning Flask from scratch — routing, Jinja templates, and the basics of backend web development, one step at a time.
+🐍 Learning Flask from scratch — routing, templates, forms, and static files.
+One concept at a time.

 ---

 ## What's Inside

 ### 1. `flask_basics/`
-My first Flask app.
+My very first Flask app.
 One route, one rendered HTML template — just getting a feel for how Flask works.

 ```
 flask_basics/